Sushkyn/simple-music-player/README.md

 #### Features

+ - Create & play your playlist: `./simple-music-player playlist.txt`, save your song names in playlist.txt
- - Create & play your playlist in a text file format.
-Ex: `./simple-music-player playlist.txt`
+ - Create & play your playlist for flac player:`./simple-flac-player --save "song_name" >> playlist.txt`
  - Loop current song with Shift+l
  - skip current song with q
  - use arrows to skip seconds in current song

 #### Required packages